righettod/poc-jwt/README.md

 ![Demo](demo.gif)

-All classes are full documented.
+All classes are fully documented.

 The project was developed with JAX-RS + Maven under IntelliJ IDEA.